torresjrjr/pdssg/README.md

 # pdssg - pandoc static site generator

-A shell script which generates a static site and Atom feed from Markdown files with pandoc.
+Generate a static site and Atom feeds, with Markdown, shell, and pandoc.

 ## Requirements